What Is Hantavirus?

 At the present time, there is no specific treatment for hantavirus infection.
 If you have been around rodents and have symptoms of fever, deep muscle aches and severe shortness of breath, see your doctor immediately.
+Notify your doctor if you have recently traveled to the Southwestern United States.
 Be sure to tell your doctor that you have been around rodents—this will alert your physician to look closely for any rodent-carried disease such as HPS.
-If infected individuals are recognized early and are taken to an intensive care unit, the earlier, the better, they are more likely to survive.
-If a patient is experiencing full distress, it is less likely the treatment will be effective.

 How do people catch this disease?

 Hantavirus is not contagious from person to person in the United States.
 Hantaviruses are carried by rodents, especially the deer mouse.
 You can become infected by exposure to their droppings.
 Increasing numbers of rodents in human dwellings;

 - Occupying or cleaning previously vacant cabins or other dwellings that are actively infested with rodents;